-Test tube method - Demonstration
+Test tube method:Demonstration

-Collect 5 ml of blood by venipuncture and transfer to a test tube and start a stop watch.
+Collect 5 ml of blood by venipuncture and transfer it to a test tube, keep it in a water bath maintained at 37° C and start a stop watch.
 Tilt the tube gently every 30 seconds to see if the blood flows freely.
 The clotting has occurred when the blood remains as a solid and does not flow on tilting record the time taken.